AylinOguz/Web-Scraping-ETL-Pipeline-with-Python/README.md

 - Extract – The script sends HTTP requests to a website and scrapes data (like product names, prices, or ratings).

-- Transform – The raw data is cleaned and formatted (e.g., removing symbols, converting data types).
+- Transform – Convert ranking columns to numeric.
+              Replace unranked values with 0.

 - Load – The transformed data is saved into: